 As the Arab Spring’s birthplace and its sole fledgling democracy, Tunisia represents an encouraging yet incomplete victory against authoritarian rule and violent extremism.
-Tunisia’s sustained progress since the 2011 revolution makes it a strong democratic partner in a volatile region.
-However, an economic crisis, political disaffection, and the inherent difficulties of a major political and social transition continue to threaten the country’s stability.
+Tunisia’s progress since the revolution in 2011 makes it an important democratic partner in a volatile region.
+However, a persistent economic crisis, political disaffection, and the inherent difficulties of a major political and social transition continue to threaten the country’s stability.

 Localized Peacebuilding Processes with National Impact

 Drawing from its pioneering work in local conflict resolution and violence prevention, USIP established the Alliance of Tunisian Facilitators (ATF) in 2014.
-Together, USIP and ATF develop and implement field-tested peacebuilding processes in key locations where local conflicts have national and international implications.
+Together, USIP and ATF develop and implement field-tested peacebuilding processes in locations where local conflicts have national and international implications.
 The ATF includes lawyers, journalists, civil society leaders, and other professionals who understand local conflict dynamics and the causes of tension.
-USIP empowers these community leaders to peacefully and constructively resolve underlying conflicts that affect the community’s and nation’s stability.
+USIP empowers these leaders to constructively and inclusively resolve underlying conflicts that affect the community’s and nation’s stability.
 Examples of ATF’s peacebuilding work include:

 - Douar Hichar: In this marginalized community, high levels of recruitment by extremist organizations have been met with a heavy-handed security response that is often cited as contributing to the community’s fragility.
-USIP and its local partners are building resiliency by empowering women from the community to reintegrate families who have been alienated due to ties with extremists and to work with local authorities on the drivers of radicalization.
+USIP and its local partners are building resiliency by empowering women from the community to reintegrate families who have been alienated due to ties with extremists, reduce social stigma, and to work with local authorities on the drivers of radicalization.

 - Medenine: ATF’s work in Medenine addresses one of the major triggers of conflict in Tunisia: the violent relationship between civilians and security forces in marginalized communities, particularly youth.
-USIP brought together at-risk youth, city elders, local unions, and police to discuss the cycle of violence and create local mechanisms for communication between youth and police before conflicts become violent.
+USIP and ATF facilitators led a youth and police reconciliation and training process that has resulted in them coming together to form a conflict mediation unit that is actively preventing violence and improving security in Medenine.

 Supporting Community-Focused Policing